 - Critical and cultural approaches to communication

 - Media and public life

-- Media institutions
+- Media ethics

-- International and multicultural communication
+- Science, health, and environmental communication

 Our PhD students graduate with the knowledge, skill, and research portfolio to claim teaching and research posts at top universities and think tanks around the world.
 They also develop valuable analytical and research skills that set them apart in any field.
-A media studies degree offers a solid foundation that can springboard you into academia or a career in media, government, law, or nonprofit work.
-See what two of our graduates are up to:
+A communication and media studies degree offers a solid foundation that can springboard you into academia or a career in media, government, law, or nonprofit work.
+See what three of our graduates are up to: